Israel blocks law that keeps out Palestinian spouses | Politics

 Under it, Arab citizens, who comprise a fifth of Israel's population, have had few if any avenues for bringing spouses from the West Bank and Gaza into Israel.
 Critics, including many left-wing and Arab lawmakers, say it's a racist measure aimed at restricting the growth of Israel's Arab minority, while supporters say it's needed for security purposes and to preserve Israel's Jewish character.

+“There's no need for this collective punishment just because you are Palestinian,” he said during a protest outside the Knesset on Monday ahead of the vote.

 The law has been continually renewed even after the uprising wound down in 2005 and the number of attacks plummeted.
-Today, Israel allows more than 100,000 Palestinian workers from the West Bank to enter regularly.
+Today, Israel allows more than 100,000 Palestinian workers from the West Bank to enter on a regular basis.

 The law does not apply to the nearly 500,000 Jewish settlers who live in the West Bank, who have full Israeli citizenship.
 Under Israel's Law of Return, Jews who come to Israel from anywhere in the world are eligible for citizenship.